NelsO2/banking_app_task6/README.md

 # banking_app_task6
-This is a learning task to using OOP, to implement a banking application that meets the following user requirements:
+This is a learning task using OOP Python, to implement a banking application that meets the following user requirements:
 User can sign up / Register,
 User can log in,
 User can deposit funds,